 People analytics integrates HRIS software to assemble and examine extensive information, predict trends, and provide valuable insights relating to the different stages of the employee lifecycle.
-Also known as talent analytics, companies utilize people analytics to match the right talent in appropriate roles.
+Also known as talent analytics, companies use people analytics to match the right talent to appropriate roles.

 - Recruiting and hiring

 Talent analytics is a function that all departments, not just HR, are beginning to adopt.
 This is a transformation that heralds an increase in HR automation: HR leaders must be ready to embrace these changes to deliver up-to-date, accurate results.